-Benefits What we mean by this Benefit Guiding Principles Critical Success F Benefit 2 This benefit will be achieved by improved visitor travel experiences and having a variety of mode choices.
+Benefits What we mean by this Benefit Guiding Principles Critical Success Factors Benefit 2 This benefit will be achieved by improved visitor travel experiences and having a variety of mode choices.
 Principle - Provide safe and reliable access to visitor activity areas by multiple modes.
-This Principle recognises that visitors wish to have mode choic influenced by the quality of those choices.
+This Principle recognises that visitors wish to have mode choices and their perceptions of the district will be influenced by the quality of those choices.
 Improved reputation for the Queenstown District (30%) This needs to be around the reputation Visitors have quality, safe travel experiences on Queenstown Lakes District's roads and trails.
 The ability of individuals, families, households and Principle - Provide good visitor travel experiences.
 The transport system should not adversely affect the environment or the amenity of the adjacent land uses.
-This Principle recognises the importance that the growth of the transport system and the necessity to maintain the attractivened.
-Tourists have good experiences on roads - sufficient journey pa variety of destinations, safe and reliable road network, with a information about differing travel choices - for example provis up/drop-off points in areas used by tourists.
-Existing public transport is largely orientated to the visitor mar increasingly become an important mode of travel for tourists a Recognising the importance of the NZ Cycle Trail, and providin between parts of the Trail and activity centres and tourist destias amenities and connected services increases (i.e. bike hire). year round activity. businesses to undertake necessary travel and carriage of freight in safe, healthy, convenient and affordable ways, with travel constrained only by the choices that people make (i.e. the realities of residential and business locations).
+This Principle recognises the importance that the growth of the tourism industry will have on the Districts transport system and the necessity to maintain the attractiveness of the district to tourists.
+Tourists have good experiences on roads - sufficient journey planning information, choice of public transport to a variety of destinations, safe and reliable road network, with adequate road side facilities and provision of information about differing travel choices - for example provision of adequate, appropriate coach parking, pick-up/drop-off points in areas used by tourists.
+Existing public transport is largely orientated to the visitor market.
+These visitor-oriented services should increasingly become an important mode of travel for tourists as opposed to private vehicles.
+Recognising the importance of the NZ Cycle Trail, and providing sufficient, attractive and safe choices for travel between parts of the Trail and activity centres and tourist destinations.
+Growth in cycle tourist on off-road trails, as amenities and connected services increases (i.e. bike hire).
+Promoting cycling to be less seasonal and an all year round activity. businesses to undertake necessary travel and carriage of freight in safe, healthy, convenient and affordable ways, with travel constrained only by the choices that people make (i.e. the realities of residential and business locations).
 Principle - Provide attractive town centres for people and businesses with good transport connections for all modes.
 Principle - Provide a high quality public transport service that is efficient, reliable and frequent.
-Encourage and support higher levels of pedestrian activity throwithin walking distances of local services, including transport services.
-Ensure there is good connectivity to the walking and cycling needs and cycling needs pedestrian times.
-Targeted services to those areas with the most potential for incluse of the PT System, e.g. Fernhill and Frankton.
+Encourage and support higher levels of pedestrian activity through land-use planning that enables people to live within walking distances of local services, including transport services, and through improved pedestrian facilities.
+Ensure there is good connectivity to the walking and cycling network.
+Promote walking as the main mode of transport around town centres and discourage private vehicle use during peak pedestrian times.
+Targeted services to those areas with the most potential for increased patronage and where they will be greater use of the PT System, e.g. Fernhill and Frankton.